JakobHolkestadMolnes/IOT-Sound/README.md

 - Historical data – all loudness represented in a graph form
 - Logs – information about any issues that might have occurred in the backend

-We opted for minimalistic design to show only details that are needed, and dark theme to reduce eye burn.
+We opted for minimalistic design to show only details that are needed, and dark theme to reduce eye fatigue.

 Recent data page:
 ![frontendscreenshot](imgs/frontendscreenshot.png)